codewind-resources/rogue-cloud/docs/Developing-Eclipse-on-Codewind.md

 1) Open the Codewind view.
 Navigate to `Window` (menu item) > `Show View` > `Other...`, then  `Codewind` > `Codewind Explorer`
 2) Codewind requires the installation of additional Docker images to run.
 Double-click on the Codewind item in the Codewind Explorer view to complete the installation.
 The installation may take a few minutes to complete.
--  Codewind creates a folder called codewind-workspace within your home directory (C:\codewind-workspace on Windows) to contain your projects.

 You are now ready to use the tools.
 You can use the Codewind Explorer view to create new projects or add existing ones.
 Right-click an element in the Codewind Explorer to look at the features available.

 ### E) Git clone the Rogue Cloud client into Codewind workspace directory.

+Codewind creates a folder called `codewind-workspace` within your home directory to contain your projects.
+In this step we will locate that folder, and then `git clone` the Rogue Cloud client into that folder.

-1) Determine the location of the Codewind workspace directory:
+1) From the terminal, determine the location of the Codewind workspace folder:
 - *Mac/Linux*: `docker inspect codewind-pfe | grep "HOST_WORKSPACE_DIRECTORY="`
   - Example: `"HOST_WORKSPACE_DIRECTORY=/home/user/codewind/codewind-workspace"` means your workspace can be found in `/home/user/codewind/codewind-workspace`
 - *Windows*: `docker inspect codewind-pfe | find "HOST_WORKSPACE_DIRECTORY="`